incoming-inc/ios-sdk/SmartNotifications/README.md

 For example if using Firebase, create a `is_smart_notification_enabled` remote config value, and configure the sourse's SDK `isSmartNotificationsEnabled` using a Firebase remote config value.

-c.f. [the example code](client/SmartNotificationsDemo/SmartNotificationsDemo/AppDelegate.swift) for full example.
+c.f.
+[AppDelegate.swift](./client/SmartNotificationsDemo/SmartNotificationsDemo/AppDelegate.swift) for full example.

 ## Smart notification payload specification